outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         4. \# emerge -av fcitx-sunpinyin
         5. \# emerge -av fcitx-configtool
     3. \# emerge -av mplayer
-    4. \# emerge -av guayadeque

-        There is issue with the official ebuild.
-When playing songs, it reminds *ERROR* like this *Your GStreamer installation is missing a plug-in*.
-Finally, found `guayadeque` depends on a bundle of `0.10` slot `gstreamer` plugins.
-Those lot `1.0` plugins does not work at all.
-        1. \# emerge -av =media-plugins/gst-plugins-meta-0.10-r10
+    4. \# emerge -av guayadeque, make sure the `minimal` USE flag is enabled to install a very minimal build (disables, for example, plugins, fonts, most drivers, non-critical features).

+        Since it is *minimal*, when playing songs, guayadeque reminds:

+        >Your GStreamer installation is missing a plug-in.

+        This is due to lack of essential *gstreamer* plugins, namely:

+        >emerge --ask --verbose gst-plugins-bad:0.10 gst-plugins-good:0.10 gst-plugins-ugly:0.10 gst-plugins-base:0.10 gst-plugins-mad:0.10

+        `guayadeque` depends on `0.10` slot `gstreamer` plugins, instead of those `1.0` slot plugins.
+The official ebuild should be updated to include those five `0.10` slots even `minimal` USE flag is enabled.

+        More useful plugins: `gst-plugins-flac:0.10`.

-            This will draws in 21 `gst-plugins-*`.
-Actually, `guayadeque` does not so much plugins, but this command is convenient.
-For detailed plugins that needed, run `equery g guayadeque`.
+        This link [guayadeque missing gstreamer plugin](https://forums.gentoo.org/viewtopic-p-7663344.html) recommends `emerge gst-plugins-meta:0.10`.
+However, it will draw in 21 `gst-plugins-*`.
+Actually, minimal `guayadeque` does not need so much plugins, but this command is convenient.
+A more convinient way is to remove `minimal` USE flag.
+These two convenient methods would emerge many unuseful pakcages.

-            Restart `guayadeque`.
-Works fine now.
-Refer to [guayadeque missing gstreamer plugin](https://forums.gentoo.org/viewtopic-p-7663344.html).
+        If you cannot find a plugin to play specific music format, have a look at `equery g gst-plugins-meta:0.10`.

+        **Restart guayadeque** to make those plugins work.

     4. emacs:
         1. # echo "app-editors/emacs xft toolkit-scrool-bars" > /etc/portage/package.use/emacs, `xft` is to support Chinese display.
         2. # emerge -av emacs